Lindsay Sabadosa: Early life

+Lindsay Sabadosa has a doctorate in Law and Policy from Northeastern University, an MSc from the University of Edinburgh, and an AB from Wellesley College.

-Lindsay Sabadosa has her AB from Wellesley College and her MSc from the University of Edinburgh.
-She was the recipient of the Wellesley-Yenching Program Fellowship, which led her to spend a year in Nanjing, China as a fellow at Ginling College at Nanjing University.
+A native of Massachusetts, Sabadosa spent time abroad, studying at the Université Sorbonne Nouvelle and the Alma Mater Studiorum - Università di Bologna.
+Upon completion of her AB, she was the recipient of the Wellesley-Yenching Program Fellowship, which led her to spend a year in Nanjing, China as a fellow at Ginling College at Nanjing University.
+She later moved to Italy where she worked in marketing and communications at CUP2000, a company in Bologna.

-She later moved to Italy where she worked in Marketing & Communications at CUP2000, a company in Bologna that strives to improve access and delivery of health care and provide telemedicine solutions throughout the European Union.
-In the same period, she opened her own small business, a translation firm, specializing in Italian and French legal and financial translation with a focus on international litigation, contract law, and finance.
+Fluent in French and Italian, she opened her own small business in 2004, a translation firm, specializing in legal and financial translation with a focus on international litigation, contract law, and finance.
+She moved to Edinburgh to complete a MSc at the University of Edinburgh in translation, writing her dissertation on the markers of creativity in the Italian translations of Emily Dickinson's poetry while continuing to work full-time.

-Political Activity
+Political activity

 Sabadosa organized her first protest march at the age of nine to protest the closing of her hometown library due to budget cuts.
 She quickly became involved in political campaigns starting in high school, volunteering on campaigns for former Congressman John Olver, former Senator John Kerry, and several local officials.
 She soon began to focus her electoral work on women candidates, working for both local and state-wide women candidates, and ultimately joining the Board of Directors of Emerge Massachusetts in order to deepen and expand her interest in building benches.

-She is a long-standing volunteer with the Planned Parenthood Advocacy Fund of Massachusetts and on the Board (and intake team) of the Abortion Rights Fund of Western Massachusetts.
-She is also a founding board member of DARLA, the Doula Association for Reproductive Loss and Abortion, which brought abortion and reproductive loss doula training to the Pioneer Valley for the first time.
-She also sits on the statewide organizing committees for Medicare for All and helped found the Western Massachusetts Safe Communities Act coalition.
-She is also an active member of the Northampton Democratic City Committee and frequently represents her ward at the Democratic State Convention.
+Prior to her election, she volunteered with the Planned Parenthood Advocacy Fund of Massachusetts as well as being on the Board and Intake team of the Abortion Rights Fund of Western Massachusetts.
+She was also a founding board member of DARLA, the Doula Association for Reproductive Loss and Abortion, which brought abortion and reproductive loss doula training to the Pioneer Valley.
+She sat on the statewide organizing committees for Medicare for All and helped found the Western Massachusetts Safe Communities Act coalition.
+She was a member of the Northampton Democratic City Committee and represented her ward at the Democratic State Convention.

 Sabadosa was first elected to the State House of Representatives in 2018, becoming the first woman to represent the First Hampshire District.
-In 2020 she was re-elected in an uncontested race.
+In 2020, 2022, and 2024, she was re-elected in an uncontested race.

+In the 2020 Presidential Election, Sabadosa was a Massachusetts Co-chair for the Bernie Sanders campaign.